Ljungwaldh/First-Milestone-Project/README.md

 # Features

-## Consistent Features
+### Consistent Features

 Ever-present features within the website include a **fixed navigation bar**, allowing easy access to other parts of the website without having to scoll to the top of the page.
-The navigation bar contains a **logo** on the left-hand side and the menu items on the right-hand side.
+The navigation bar contains a **logo** on the left-hand side and the **menu items** on the right-hand side.
 In mobile view, the menu items compress under a **burger icon button**, which when clicked on produces a **dropdown list** with the menu items listed.
+The menu items redirect users to the respective pages of 'Home', 'Training', 'Blog', and 'Contact'.
+Clicking on the logo in the navigation bar will also redirect users to the 'Home' page.

 The **monochrome background image** is ever-present throughout the website, setting the tone for the colour scheme throughout the website, alongside the navigation bar and the footer.